platformio/platformio-docs/faq.rst

 Multiple PIO Cores in a system
 ''''''''''''''''''''''''''''''

-Multiple :ref:`core` in a system could lead to a different issues.
+Multiple :ref:`piocore` in a system could lead to a different issues.
 We highly recommend to keep one instance of PIO Core or use built-in PIO Core in :ref:`pioide`:

 * :ref:`ide_atom` - ``Menu PlatformIO: Settings > PlatformIO IDE > Use built-in PlatformIO Core``

-Finally, if you have a global :ref:`core` in a system, please open system Terminal (not PlatformIO IDE Terminal) and uninstall obsolete PIO Core:
+Finally, if you have a global :ref:`piocore` in a system, please open system Terminal (not PlatformIO IDE Terminal) and uninstall obsolete PIO Core:

 .. code-block:: bash